 In early 2018, conservation NGOs worked with the Myanmar government to create a conservation strategy for Myanmar’s elephants.
-To link this strategy with the government’s forestry reform, The Nature Conservancy will help draft a robust conservation program for the working elephants.
+But a robust conservation program for the working elephants is still needed to link this strategy with the government’s forestry reform.

-That program will revolve around an improved registration system for all captive elephants, which will help the government monitor the wellbeing of both elephants and their mahouts or owners.
+Tint Lwin Thaung says an improved registration system for all captive elephants would help the government monitor the wellbeing of both elephants and their mahouts or owners.
 With more accurate knowledge about the location of each elephant, MTE can better distribute elephants across the country to ensure they have the labor they need and the elephants have steady work.
 And this system will hopefully help quantify the number of elephants lost to poaching, and identify private owners who are struggling financially, before they’re forced to sell their elephants.

-Tint Lwin Thaung also wants the national strategy to address elephant care once they retire, typically around age 55.
+Tint Lwin Thaung also wants better outcomes for elephants once they retire, typically around age 55.
 “Once they retire, they are supposed to be able to roam around [a care center] and receive food and medical care,” he says, “but the demand for elephants from neighboring countries is too high.”

 Part of the problem is financial: both MTE and privately owned elephants earn a pension from the government, but the system isn’t well organized and that money doesn’t always make it to the retirement centers or individual owners.
 Both the improved registration system and a formal retirement care plan would help address these problems.